The many reasons (32 so far) why we DON’T succeed in learning languages

-Today’s post is my serious attempt to collect every possible reason why we don’t learn a language in list format, and to offer possible suggestions to overcome them, or to request your solutions to these problems!
-I will be updating this list to add new reasons based on your comments.
+Today’s post is my serious attempt to collect every possible reason why we don’t learn a language in list format, and to offer possible suggestions to overcome them.

 (Note that in the post after this, I am looking for the opposite to reasons why we can't and I want to hear your success stories that could potentially inspire millions of people!)

 I am genuinely going to try to get the number of reasons and their possible retorts up to the high double digits, because I want there to be no more excuses for us to remain monolingual throughout our lives.
 Because of this, I will start with what I feel are the main reasons I have heard, or that I believed at the age of 21, and offer a quick thought or link(s) to a possible solution to or reframing of the problem.

 If any of these apply to you, please consider my reply to them seriously and follow the links in each point to blog posts where I dive into it in more detail.